varshith257/telemetry/docs/event-schema-docs.md

 }
 ```
 ### userQuery
-When is it generated: When user gets the response at app
+When is it generated: When user gets the response at app (responseAt)
 ```json
 {
     "$schema": "http://json-schema.org/draft-07/schema#",